HackThisSite/CryptoPaste/README.md

 4. When you run the `bin/console doctrine:migrations:migrate` command from the Installation instructions, this will automatically convert your database for CryptoPaste v1.x.

+## Post-upgrade

+After running an upgrade, always make sure to clear the application cache.
+You can do this by running the following command from the root directory of your CryptoPaste installation:

+`$ php bin/console cache:clear`

 # Modify the template

 Note that all template files are written in [Twig 2.0](https://twig.symfony.com).
 You can find the documentation for it [here](https://twig.symfony.com/doc/2.x/).